 Important Information about Visiting a Self Help Center

-The volunteer you meet with is not your lawyer.
-A lawyer-client relationship is not formed by meeting with a volunteer.
-This means your conversation with the volunteer is not confidential or privileged.
+The volunteer you meet with will not be your lawyer in your case.
+The volunteer will not help you with your case after you are helped at the Self Help Center. .
 The other party may visit a Self Help Center and may be helped by the same volunteer.
-If you want personalized legal advice or strategy, confidential communications, or representation in court, you should retain your own lawyer.
+If you want representation in court, you should retain your own lawyer.
 There is no cost to visit a Self Help Center but there may be court filing fees and other costs associated with representing yourself.
 If you have limited financial resources, volunteers will provide you information about fee waivers that may be available for some or all of your court filing fees.

 Self Help Center Locations and Hours

 Self Help Centers are open when the court is open and when volunteers are available.
 Visitors are served on a walk-in, first-come, first-served basis.
-Due to the demand for services, you should arrive at least one hour before closing if you want assistance that day.
+Due to the demand for services, you should arrive at least thirty minutes before closing if you want assistance that day.
 Hours and services are posted at each location.